-The online version of this document has an email button (122) at the top right of any page to email your comments to us.
-You can also email your comments to us at vast-support@instantiations.com
+The online version of this document has an email button () at the top right of any page to email your comments to us.
+You can also email your comments to us at version-stantiations.com

 When you send information to Instantiations, you grant Instantiations a non-exclusive right to use or distribute the information in any way it believes appropriate without incurring any obligation to you.